rubocode/frontier.nvim/doc/design/tangent.md

 It is generally a bad idea to have a strategy of coding by convention and not provide first class language support for that usage.
-People end up creating automation in IDEs or other analytic tools later trying to police the conventions.
+People end up creating automation in IDEs or other analytical tools later trying to police the conventions.
 Ruby on Rails is a good example (I believe that there was a _gem_ called [_RuboCop_](https://rubocop.org).
 A rather strange coincidence.